- Phase I

 Rho serves as the statistical and data coordinating center for the iWITH study.
 Our responsibilities encompass a broad range of functions including statistical design and analysis, clinical data collection, database storage and management, quality control, reporting and associated training for clinical site personnel, safety oversight, preparation of study-related materials, clinical monitoring, and clinical study Web site development and maintenance.

 David Iklé (Ph.D., Senior Statistical Scientist) is the Principal Investigator for the iWITH coordinating center.
-Rho is also currently working with this same research team to develop another study evaluating the feasibility and safety of donor-reactive regulatory T cell therapy in pediatric liver transplant recipients.
+Rho is also currently working with this same research team to develop another study evaluating the feasibility and safety of using donor-reactive regulatory T cell therapy to facilitate immunosuppression withdrawal in pediatric liver transplant recipients.

 For additional information, visit the posting on ClinicalTrials.gov.